-1) Toogood Project
+j) Toogood Project

-In fiscal 2020, Prospector entered into two earn-in agreements under which Prospector may earn a 100% interest in the Toogood claim group and the McGrath claim group located on New World Island, Newfoundland.
-These projects are situated to the north-east of the Company's Deep Cove and Virgin Arm properties, The Deep Cove, Virgin Arm, McGrath and Toogood claims are collectively referred to as the Toogood Project.
+On December 22, 2020, Prospector announced that it has entered into two earn-in agreements under which Prospector may earn a 100% interest in the Toogood claim group and the McGrath claim group located on New World Island, Newfoundland.
+These projects are situated to the north-east of the Company's Deep Cove and Virgin Arm properties.
+The Deep Cove, Virgin Arm, McGrath and Toogood claims will be collectively referred to as the Toogood Project.